Smooth Surfaces via Nets of Geodesics: Background: experimental part

-Works regarding the computation of surfaces with geodesic boundary curves appeared before in the context of computer-aided-design.
-The first work that we are aware of is \cite{GrenoblePeoplePaper}, which had in mind a similar problem to the one that we are dealing with.
+Works regarding the computation of surfaces with geodesic boundary curves appeared before in the context of CAD research.
+Most notably is \cite{GrenoblePeoplePaper}, which had in mind a similar problem to the one that we are dealing with.
 The authors were looking to be able to process geodesic data acquired by a device that they are using.
-In this work they dealt with only two non-intersecting curves.
-This work was later followed by \cite{FAROUKI2009772,FAROUKI_EXIST_CAGD,FAROUKI2010301}.
+In that work they dealt with only two non-intersecting curves.
+Their work was later followed by \cite{FAROUKI2010301,FAROUKI2009772,FAROUKI_EXIST_CAGD}.
 All of these works consider Coons patches and Hermite interpolation in order to interpolate an unknown surface bounded by geodesics.
-However, the outputted interpolated surfaces that they compute are not "consistent" surfaces in the sense that computing these surfaces for adjacent cells in a net of geodesic curves, will not necessarily result in a smooth surface, and this is where we find our approach significantly advantageous.
-The framework in which an energy is defined on the surface has the property that minimizing it on the possible surfaces constrained by the given geodesic curves, is equal to optimizing it over the possible patches in the net of the given curves.
-Intuitively, the energy used encodes the tension of the surface spanning the bounding contour, where minimizing it corresponds to the natural inclination of many organic or synthetic materials which are inclined to stay as flat as possible, but allow stretching.
+In \cite{FAROUKI2010301} an energy minimization approach is used but the choices of energy differ from the energy that I am using and the method is for constructing triangular patches which can be limiting in the applications considered here.
+My choice of energy intuitively encodes the tension of the surface spanning the bounding contour, where minimizing it corresponds to the natural inclination of many organic or synthetic materials which are inclined to stay as flat as possible, but allow stretching.